Swifts dedicate final win to 'amazing' White

 "There was no doubt in our mind that we needed to win that game, both for ourselves and for Molly.
 We actually have an advantage now because she will always be our 12th player."

-Tragedy struck the football community in Northern Ireland on 13 August when St James' Swifts player Molly White passed away.
+Tragedy struck the football community in Northern Ireland on 13 August when St James' Swifts player Molly White passed away aged 21.

 Three weeks to the day and in their first match since White's death, St James' Swifts lifted the Championship League Cup in the "perfect tribute" to their player.